BremerTech/THM-Offensive-Security/README.md

 <h1>TryHackMe - Intro To Offensive Security Lab</h1>

 <h2>Description</h2>
 This lab consists of an easy break down into the world of an ethical hacker that looks for faults in websites that leads to vulnerable information or access to important systems.
-The following lab is TryHackMe's introduction into the world of hacking.
+The following lab is TryHackMe's introduction into the world of hacking by simulating a loophole in a banking website, where money can be transferred to another account.
 <br />